yew1eb/incubator-ratis/content/community.md

 #### Developers

 If you'd like to contribute to Apache Ratis, please subscribe to the Ratis developer mailing list.

-The Rais developer mailing list is: <dev@ratis.incubator.apache.org>.
+The Ratis developer mailing list is: <dev@ratis.incubator.apache.org>.

 -   [Subscribe to List](mailto: dev@ratis.incubator.apache.org)
 -   [Unsubscribe from